otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/01-tower-defense-introduction.md

 You add `[System.Serializable]` at the top to make instances of the class editable from the inspector.
 This allows you to quickly change all values in the Level class — even while the game is running.
 It’s incredibly useful for balancing your game.

-At the very top of the script add this `using` statement:
+At the very top of the script make sure this `using` statement is present:

 ```csharp
 using System.Collections.Generic;